CodeMaster7000/Excel-to-Image/README.md

 ## About

-A selection of Python programs to convert Excel Workbooks to different forms of images.
+A selection of Python programs to convert Excel Worksheets to different types of image files.

 ## Implementation